How to Install GIMP on Debian 13, 12 and 11

 GNU Image Manipulation Program version 3.0.4

-If Flatpak is not installed yet, follow Install Flatpak on Debian first, then return here.
+If Flatpak is not installed yet, follow Install Flatpak on Debian first, then return to the GIMP install command.

 Add Flathub as a System Remote

-Flatpak needs at least one remote configured before it can install anything.
-Adding Flathub as a system-level remote makes apps available to every user on the machine.
-The --if-not-exists flag skips this step safely if you already added Flathub earlier.
+Flatpak needs a remote before it can install apps.
+Adding Flathub as a system-level remote makes the app available to all users.
+The --if-not-exists flag keeps the command safe to rerun.

 sudo flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo